IBM/universal-connectors/filter-plugin/logstash-filter-postgres-guardium/README.md

 	9. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

+## Configuring the Amazon RDS for PostgreSQL filter in Guardium Insights

+To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/RefaelAdi/universal-connectors/blob/INS-18044/docs/UC_Configuration_GI.md#Configuring_Filebeat_to_forward_audit_logs_to_Guardium)

+In the input configuration section, refer to the CloudWatch_logs section.